iFixit/toolbox/README.md

 ### Why?

-[`semantic-release`](https://github.com/semantic-release/semantic-release) uses commit messages to determine the type of changes in the codebase since the last release.
-Using these formalized conventions for commit messages allows [`semantic-release`](https://github.com/semantic-release/semantic-release) to automatically determine the next semantic version number, generate a changelog and publish a release automatically.
+[semantic-release](https://github.com/semantic-release/semantic-release) uses commit messages to determine the type of changes in the codebase since the last release.
+Using these formalized conventions for commit messages allows [semantic-release](https://github.com/semantic-release/semantic-release) to automatically determine the next semantic version number, generate a changelog and publish to npm automatically.

 ## Testing